zMailPrivacy/zMail/README.md

 ### Message Receiving Flow

-1. **Blockchain Scanning**: ZMail automatically scans the blockchain for incoming transactions
+1. **Blockchain Scanning**: Zmail automatically scans the blockchain for incoming transactions
 2. **Trial Decryption**: Uses your viewing key to decrypt memo fields
 3. **Message Display**: Decrypted messages appear in your conversations
 4. **Real-time Updates**: New messages appear automatically as they're confirmed